AmineBouzid/poc/README.md

 First, you need to install a MySQL server (we suggest  [MySQL Workbench](https://dev.mysql.com/downloads/workbench/))

-The first step is to create a database named : poc.
+The first step is to create a database named : poc

 Then import the SQL Script : [Db_structure.sql](https://github.com/AmineBouzid/poc/blob/main/Db_structure.sql "Db_structure.sql") to your created Database and execute it.